Is Bayern's break the answer to players' workload nightmare? – DW – 11/15/2024

 Ancelotti has also hinted he may find a way to give players individual breaks during the season, but experts disagree on the benefits.

-Alexander Bielefeld, director of Policy & Strategic Relations for Men's Football at world players' union FIFPRO, told DW: "Coaches and players are having to take emergency rest periods, whenever possible, because governance and regulation is missing when it comes to the match calendar; there is also a failure in the duty of care to players.
+"Coaches and players are having to take emergency rest periods, whenever possible, because governance and regulation is missing when it comes to the match calendar; there is also a failure in the duty of care to players," Alexander Bielefeld, director of policy and strategic relations for men's football at world players' union FIFPRO, told DW.

-"These ad hoc player breaks, caused by creeping exhaustion and burnout, undermine national team football and damage club competitions because players are consistently at different levels of fitness and performance."
+"These ad hoc player breaks, caused by creeping exhaustion and burnout, undermine national team football and damage club competitions because players are consistently at different levels of fitness and performance," he added.

-But Dr. Tom Brownlee, associate professor in Applied Sports Sciences at the University of Birmingham in the UK, likes the idea.
+But Tom Brownlee, associate professor in applied sports sciences at the University of Birmingham in the UK, likes the idea.

 "Giving players a full week off during a demanding season is quite an unconventional approach, but it’s grounded in solid recovery science," he said.